-In keeping with the objectives of the course, it is proposed that candidates should be exposed to a syllabus that consists of not only the core clinical discipline of Addiction Psychiatry but also the allied areas and disciplines comprising basic and clinical neurosciences, genetics,
+In keeping with the objectives of the course, it is proposed that candidates should be exposed to a syllabus that consists of not only the core clinical discipline of Addiction Psychiatry but also the allied areas and disciplines comprising basic and clinical neurosciences, genetics, psychology, psychotherapies, clinical psychiatry, and social sciences.
+The candidate is expected to achieve a high degree of competence and expertise in both theoretical underpinnings and practical applications in clinical areas as well as basic sciences.
+The syllabus has been conceived to ensure both the breadth and depth in the knowledge in terms of recent advances, state-of-art development and historical evolution of the current knowledge base.
 In addition to core clinical areas, the course focuses on valuable exposure to medicine, CL, emergency assessment and management, psychological assessment, social assessment and social work, liaison with NGOs, schools, colleges, industrial workers, prison and judicial system, etc. The course also requires mandatory academic submissions, research, and conference/CME presentations